MihaiAC/learning-react/learning_react/react_notes/React.md

 #### queryClient.removeQueries
 Usage so far: remove the query after deleting the object corresponding to it.
 Otherwise, it will try to refetch the deleted query.

+#### queryClient.cancelQueries
+Usage so far: cancel queries before manually setting its data

+#### queryClient.setQueryData
+Usage so far: optimistic updates.
+Data would normally be set by React Query.

+#### onMutate
+Function that will be called before calling mutate + passed same variables the mutation function would receive.
+Used to perform optimistic updates.
+Value returned from this function will be passed to both onError and onSettled -> useful to roll back optimistic update. e.g: get the old data with queryClient.getQueryData, return it in onMutate, accept it as parameter in onError, set the data to oldData in onError.

+onSettled = will be called regardless of the onMutate success status can call queryClient.invalidateQueries to force the package to re-fetch query